-Find out what Lessons Learned – our online system for monitoring and evaluating teaching and learning and performance management – can do for your MAT or cluster using our interative tool below.
+Find out what Lessons Learned – our online system for monitoring and evaluating teaching and learning, performance management and CPD – can do for your MAT or cluster using our interative tool below.

-As a leader of a multi-academy trust or school cluster, what is most important to you with regards to monitoring teaching and learning?
+As a leader of a multi-academy trust or school cluster, what is most important to you with regards to supporting your schools?

 Ensuring that all your staff know what good and outstanding teaching looks like can be challenging enough within just one school, never mind across a whole group of schools.

 Lessons Learned comes with a free set of Ofsted-aligned frameworks written by our experts.
 These cover lesson observations, TA/LSA observations, EYFS observations, learning walks and more.

 Trying to move your focus away from the Ofsted criteria?
 The system can also be used with your own frameworks and our friendly support team will help you set them up.

 At Lessons Learned we recognise that what works for one school may not work for another.
 That’s why we set about creating a versatile system capable of dealing with various approaches to monitoring teaching and learning.

 Your schools can continue monitoring in a way that suits them and you can decide which of that data to aggregate by identifying commonality across your schools’ forms.